-NOTE: Funding cannot exceed what was included in you MFF SNAP-Ed subrecipient contract.
+NOTE: Funding cannot exceed what was included in you SNAP-Ed at MFF subrecipient contract.

 Record Retention

 As a subrecipient, you are responsible for retaining and maintaining all grant records including: conditional funding award letter, subrecipient contract, financial records, supporting documents, statistical records, and all other records pertinent to your funding award for a period of four (4) years after fiscal closure (final payment).